 At QuidMarket we cannot stress enough the importance of only applying for what you need and what you can easily afford.
 We help thousands of families get through times of short-term financial hardship, especially during this last year with the stresses and strains of the COVID Pandemic.

 Who can I talk to if I am having difficulty paying?

-First of all, if you feel you are having problems repaying your QuidMarket loan you should always come to us to discuss your options.
+First of all, if you feel you are having problems repaying your QuidMarket short term loan you should always come to us to discuss your options.